Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/EmscriptenGLFW/README.md

 Any rendering or similar continuous operation needs to be implemented via callbacks instead of loops.

+### There's no access to files, because they all get served from a server

+Although Emscripten emulates a filesystem for the purposes of C's `fopen` and C++'s input file streams, so that code will compile, it emulates them in a virtual filesystem which can either be in memory (non persistent, like a RAM disk) or Indexed.DB (basically the browser's cache/persistent storage which can be wiped at any point and should not be relied on).

+_This means that there's no way to get input data generated before the application start to your application, except for:_
+- _XHR Request/Fetch or a GET Request (files being served by the server)_
+- _Embedding the bytes of the resource by Emscripten into the WASM binary or "JS glue code"_

 ### Faux Stack Smashing in Debug

 Emscriptens function to create the main loop is not much different from enqueueing JavaScript's `window.requestAnimationFrame(main_loop);` recursively.